Member Only Video

 Travel Forecast Summary:

-The forecast data is driven by Tourism Economics' travel forecasting model, and data is presented in 2024 inflation-adjusted dollars for consistency.
+This update extends the forecast horizon through 2030, offering greater visibility into longer-term trends.
+All data is driven by Tourism Economics’ travel forecasting model and presented in 2025 inflation-adjusted dollars for consistency.

 Data Insights: